zsyang44/SG_PraxisUbueung/README.md

 # SG_PraxisUebung
-This is the praxisuebung from the class Serious Games Vorlesung 2021
+This is the praxisuebung from Serious Games Vorlesung 2021